Stephan Thiemonds: 359° - The Workaday Life Of An Industrial Gypsy

+For the main title of the German-language book series named Querweltein Unterwegs, the author chose the main title for the foreign-language book series inscribed angle 359°.
+Its interpretation is ambiguous.
+The title is based on both occupational travel and professional life.
+In addition, the inscribed angle should point to the nearly circular earth: an almost perfect 360° full angle.
+In contrast to this, 1° is missing from the book title.
+Symbolic of this is that neither travel nor professional life is perfect.
+How hard you try to matter, at least one piece is still missing.
+However, the lack of a degree should not be interpreted as a flaw, but indicate a belonging to the art of living area: on the left dealing with all requirements and entanglements that bring the travel and professional life with him.
+Thiemonds was inspired to create the book series main title 359° during a professional stay in Shanghai when visiting a shopping mall, by the logo of the Chinese sportswear and sports equipment manufacturers 361˚.

 A selection of his short stories from his German “Querweltein – Unterwegs“ series of books has been translated into English.
 It contains stories from China, Taiwan, Thailand, South Korea, Iran, Colombia, Antarctica, Denmark, Turkey, Sweden, Finland, Great Britain, Germany, from “Seventh Heaven“ and from “Above Clouds“.In 2016 a revised 359° edition was published in India.

 Cover

-The cover of the English edition shows a hard hat held upside down.
+The cover of the first English edition shows a hard hat held upside down.
 On its front, also wrong way up, the logo of the machinery and plant engineering company Buss SMS Canzler GmbH is depicted.
-As is usual in the international industry sector, the logo on the front serves to identify the wearer’s company affiliation.
+As is usual in the international industry sector, the logo on the front serves to identify the wearer's company affiliation.
 Within the helmet rests the earth, resembling an egg in an egg cup.

 The angle measurement of 359° in the book title is meant to express that no man-made workmanship will ever achieve perfection (the geometric unit of a turn).
 The subheadingYou’ll Never Work Alone is borrowed in slightly altered form from the song title "You'll Never Walk Alone".